MR-FPS-2/minecraft-codespace/README.md

 ---

-## 🔧 Changing the Minecraft/Forge Version
+## 🔧 Changing the Minecraft Version

 Open `start.sh` and edit the line near the top: